-Mr. Sales' compensation package, including his base salary, was originally established when his appointment as President and Chief Executive Officer was negotiated with the MRC Committee and the Board.
-Mr. Sales and the Board have agreed to extend his tenure as President and Chief Executive Officer until June 30, 2007 and have renegotiated his employment agreement.
-Mr. Sales' annual base salary will not change during his employment agreement.
+Mr. Sales' compensation package, including his base salary, was originally established when his appointment as President and Chief Executive Officer was made by the Board.
+During 2004, Mr. Sales and the Board agreed to extend his tenure as President and Chief Executive Officer from June 30, 2005 until June 30, 2007 and his employment agreement was appropriately modified.
+Mr. Sales retired as President and Chief Executive Officer on April 27, 2006 and was appointed Vice Chairman of the Company on that date.
+Mr. Sales' annual base salary does not change during his employment agreement.
+See page 40 for a description of Mr. Sales' employment arrangements.